Skip to main content

 If the reverification process reveals information that differs from what was used in underwriting, the lender must re-underwrite the loan to confirm its eligibility for delivery to Fannie Mae.

-For all loans selected for full-file review, the post-closing QC review must reverify the following:
+For all loans selected for full-file review, the post-closing random QC review must reverify the following:

 • income and employment,